WAS-W/NovaX-framework/README.md

 ---

 ## 📦 Getting Started
-If you have a GIT you can download it by this command "git clone https://github.com/WAS-W/NovaX-framework/tree/master"
+If you have a GIT you can download it by this command "git clone -b master https://github.com/WAS-W/NovaX-framework.git"

 Let's see example for NovaX.JS
 ```js